websanco/liferay-learn/docs/dxp/7.x/en/site-building/publishing-tools/publications/making-and-publishing-changes.md

     ![View tracked changes in a list.](./making-and-publishing-changes/images/04.png)

-* **Context**: This displays all changes in a tree, where every change ach change can be seen in its relative context.
+* **Context**: This displays all changes in a tree, where every change can be seen in its relative context.

     ![View tracked changes in context.](./making-and-publishing-changes/images/05.png)